1992 NASCAR Winston Cup Series: Busch Clash

 The Busch Clash, an exhibition event for all 1991 Busch Pole winners, and one "wild card" (from the fastest second round qualifiers from 1991) consisted of a 15-car field.
 The event was held Saturday, February 9 at Daytona International Speedway, a slight change from previous seasons, which usually saw the race held on Sunday.
-The move was made at the request of CBS, who wanted the additional time on Sunday for their coverage of the 1992 Winter Olympics.
+The move was made at the request of CBS, who wanted the additional time on Sunday for their coverage of the 1992 Winter Olympics in Albertville, France.